-A major concern with the dockless vehicle model is improper parking in the public right-ofway.
-Without docking stations, vehicles can be placed in pedestrian and frontage zones, inhibiting pedestrians and making travel impossible for people with disabilities.
+A major concern with the dockless vehicle model is improper parking in the public right-of- way.
+Without docking stations, vehicles can be placed in pedestrian and frontage zones, inhibiting pedestrians and making travel difficult for people with disabilities or people pushing carriages.
 A large focus of the field audit revolved around parking behaviors of the dockless user base.

-Out of the 181 completed inspections, 66% of vehicles were parked within the amenity zone or landscape buffer.
+Out of the 181 completed inspections, six vehicles were not found.
+Of the remaining vehicles, 68 percent of vehicles were parked within the amenity zone or landscape buffer.
 These are the preferred parking zones, as they are curbside and do not obstruct traffic.
-20% of vehicles were parked in the frontage zone, most typically against the face of buildings.
-The field audit also found less than 8% of inspected vehicles were parked undesirably.
-3% were found within the pedestrian zone, with another 3% found on private property.
-While this is less ideal than curbside real-estate, the ratio still demonstrates a public recognition of the importance of keeping paths of travel clear.
+Twenty-one percent of vehicles were parked in the frontage zone, most typically against the face of buildings.
+The remaining 10 percent of inspected vehicles were parked undesirably.
+Approximately three percent were found within the pedestrian zone, and the other seven percent were found in other undesirable locations including private property.

-Vehicles were also parked upright in 84% of the inspections.
-Bikes and scooters can prove to be cumbersome and disruptive if laid down on the sidewalk or landscaping zone.
-This statistic promotes confidence in both user behavior as well as the stability of the kickstand platform.
-Finally, 82% of bikes were parked at bike racks.
-Analyzing this statistic and understanding that only one of the current dockless operators possesses "lock-to" technology on their vehicles, it could also be seen as evidence that further proliferation of bike racks is necessary if lock-to is made mandatory.
-Supporting this thinking 61% of survey respondents said more bike parking would encourage proper parking behavior and 56% said designated parking areas would also assist.
+Vehicles were also parked upright in 84 percent of the inspections.
+Bikes and scooters can present accessibility barriers and tripping hazards if laid down on the sidewalk or landscaping zone.
+The high rate of upright parking suggests confidence in both user behavior as well as the stability of the kickstand platform.
+Only 14 percent of bikes were parked at bike racks.

+Since only one of the dockless bike companies operating during the start of the demonstration period possessed "lock-to" technology on their vehicles, this suggests that additional bike racks will be necessary with a lock-to requirement.
+Sixty-one percent of survey respondents said more bike parking would encourage proper parking behavior and 56 percent said designated parking areas would also assist.

-The sample size is of the field audit is fairly small at 181.
-The field team utilized the thirdparty mobile "Transit" app when searching for parked dockless vehicles, but recorded the fact that less than 59% of the vehicles were actually discoverable.
+The sample size of the field audit is fairly small (181 vehicles).
+The field team utilized the third-party mobile "Transit" app when searching for parked dockless vehicles, and only 59 percent of the vehicles could be located through visual observations.
 This could be a failure of the application, or it could be a failure of the GPS system the dockless companies utilize to track their assets.
 Since dockless fleet sizes during the pilot are capped, it could have been more difficult to find vehicles than expected.
-Still, despite the small sample size, the findings make a strong argument for the majority of dockless user behavior being positive.
+Still, despite the small sample size, the findings suggest that majority of dockless user behavior has been positive and followed established rules.